jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

    Change the default workbook theme to a user defined custom theme.

-   :param theme: The custom theme as a file path, file-like object, or StringIO object.
+   :param theme: The custom theme as a file path or StringIO object.
+The file
+                 should be a valid Excel ``.thmx`` or ``.xlsx`` file or a ``theme1.xml`` file extracted from an unzipped Excel xlsx file.
+                 The ``StringIO`` object should contain the XML data of a valid theme XML file.
    :type theme:  str, os.PathLike, or StringIO

    :raises IOError: If the theme file cannot be read.